 - Tabular CV (German or English) including information on spare-time work, social commitments and previous stays abroad (1-2 pages)

-- Statement of purpose or description of intentions abroad (in German or English, informal, max. of one page): Explain why you have decided on the planned stay abroad, what your goals are, why your stay abroad is important for your degree course and how you have prepared or will prepare for the stay abroad (for instance in terms of foreign language or subject specific study).
+- Statement of purpose or description of intentions abroad (in German or English, minimum of one page in length): Explain why you have decided on the planned stay abroad, what your goals are, why your stay abroad is important for your degree course and how you have prepared or will prepare for the stay abroad (for instance in terms of foreign language or subject specific study).

 - Enrolment confirmation